|Monthly Tech-Tip |

 Barium carbonate at 5% might be OK, but 20% is going to produce a toxic glaze.
 Lithium carbonate likewise.

 High percentages of calcium carbonate or dolomite?
-They gas like mad, better to source CaO and MgO from wollastonite and talc.
+They gas like mad, can you source CaO and MgO from wollastonite and talc instead?

 Are you going to do multi-layering?
 Then you need to know how to turn the recipe you find into a first-coat dipping or brushing glaze.